 Steelite International Wins Two German Design Awards for Excellence in Product Design

-Steelite International is proud to announce that it has been honoured twice at the prestigious German Design Awards 2026
+Steelite International, is proud to announce that it has been honored twice at the prestigious German Design Awards 2026

-The awards recognise the exceptional craftsmanship, innovation, and aesthetic excellence that define Steelite’s Distinction collections.
+The awards recognize the exceptional craftsmanship, innovation, and aesthetic excellence that define Steelite’s Distinction collections.
 The winning designs are:

 These twin recognitions reaffirm Steelite’s commitment to design excellence and innovation, setting new benchmarks for quality and creativity in professional tableware.

-The German Design Awards, organised by the German Design Council, are among the world’s most recognised design accolades, celebrating pioneering contributions to the international design landscape.
+The German Design Awards, organized by the German Design Council, are among the world’s most recognized design accolades, celebrating pioneering contributions to the international design landscape.

-Steelite International looks forward to celebrating these achievements at the German Design Award Ceremony on the 6th February 2026 at Ambiente Frankfurt — the leading global trade fair for consumer goods and design.
+Steelite International looks forward to celebrating these achievements at the German Design Award Ceremony on February 6, 2026 at Ambiente Frankfurt — the leading global trade fair for consumer goods and design.

 email us here